danielnixon/eslint-plugin-total-functions/README.md

 ### total-functions/no-array-destructuring

-Bans unsafe array destructuring.
-It is unsafe for the same reason as discussed above.
+Bans unsafe array and object destructuring.
 Destructuring tuples is allowed, as long as you're within the length of the tuple.

 # See Also
 * https://github.com/danielnixon/readonly-types